 From a development process standpoint, this is revolutionary.
 Using the AWS Lambda service by simply calling it without the need to determine how to properly process the request represents a huge advantage in application development.
 Invoking AWS Lambda using AWS SDK or AWS Mobile SDK using REST APIs is a simple process, not just for run-time events but also for scheduled events.
 This allows a developer complete control over how the application functions without the need to coordinate with other resources how the requests are handled or what they’re designed to accomplish using backend resources.

 This is done by specifying a handler inside of the Lambda function you’re creating.
 When doing this, you need to invoke it with serializable input data that can then be input into the data type of the parameter you request.
 This effectively makes the Lambda service able to run the application code from different sources.
 More to the point, Lambda can be configured to use nearly all of the existing AWS services.
-As this service evolves, it creates many new and unique opportunities for clients to use them for a whole host of needs.
+As this service evolves, it creates many new and unique opportunities for clients to use them for a whole host of needs in its serverless infrastructure.